-Following RNA extraction samples were analysed for expression of using TaqMan® MiRNA Assays (Table 2).
+Following RNA extraction samples were analysed for expression of either: miR-146b, miR-140-3p, miR-140-5p or miR-146a using TaqMan® MiRNA Assays (Table 2).
 Each individual assay contains two primers; one primer for cDNA synthesis and one primer for TaqMan q-PCR.
 TaqMan® MiRNA Reverse Transcription Kit was used to generate cDNA specific to each assay specific miRNA from total RNA following a modified manufacturer’s protocol.
 In brief, a reaction mixture was made up of 3.58 μl upH2O, 0.75 μl 10X Buffer, 1.88 μl of RNase inhibitor, 1.5 μl of RT primer, μl of dNTPs and 10 ng of total RNA and incubated for 30 minutes at 16°C followed by 42°C for 30 minutes and 85°C for 5 minutes and termination of reaction. qPCR was performed using 5 μl of TaqMan® Universal PCR Master Mix with No AmpErase® UNG (Life technologies) in a reaction mix also containing 3.335 μl of upH2O, 0.5 μl of TM primer and 0.8 μl of cDNA.
 This mix was then transferred to a 96 well-plate and analysed with Applied Biosystems, 7500 Real Time PCR system and data produced was analysed with Applied Biosystems 7500 System SDS software, version 2.0.5.
+Standard optimization procedures were carried out to determine the most appropriate housekeeping gene for miRNA expression analysis.
 MammU6, an endogenous RNA housekeeping control for miRNA was used to normalise Ct values for each sample and the delta-delta Ct method was used to calculate fold expression levels for each target gene.
 All reactions were performed in duplicate and also included a negative control which lacked cDNA.

 Histological analysis